Etiometry

 Etiometry, Inc. is an American medical technology company based in Boston, Massachusetts, founded in 2010.
 It develops the Etiometry Platform (also known as the T3 Platform), a regulated medical device software system for intensive care units (ICUs).
 According to product documentation, the platform aggregates real-time physiologic data and employs risk analytics to help clinicians identify early signs of deterioration in pediatric and adult critical care settings.
 It has received FDA 510(k) clearances, CE marking under EU Medical Device Regulation (MDR), and Health Canada licensing.
 Peer-reviewed publications have assessed the platform's clinical utility as a clinical decision support system, and published case studies have documented its use in academic intensive care units.

 History

 Etiometry was founded by Dimitar Baronov, Evan Butler, and Jesse Lock, drawing from collaborations between Boston Children's Hospital and Boston University.
 The founders applied aerospace engineering principles to ICU data modeling, leading to the creation of the initial T3 platform.
 Early pilots at Boston Children's and The Hospital for Sick Children (Toronto) informed the platform's design before its commercialization in 2014.

 The first FDA 510(k) clearance was secured in March 2015 for the core data visualization module.
 Later clearances covered advanced risk indices: the IDO2(Inadequate Oxygen Delivery Index) (2016) and IVCO2 (Inadequate Ventilation of CO2) (2019).
 On February 12, 2025, Etiometry obtained its tenth clearance (510(k) K241479), which combined four indices (IDO2, IVCO2, ACD, and HLA) with cybersecurity compliant with FDA Section 524B, as reported in independent industry media.
+A further clearance was obtained on April 3, 2026 (510(k) K254066) for the Etiometry Platform under the Special 510(k) pathway.